-Rep. Fredette is a member of the Maine Air National Guard and has served for twelve years as a Judge Advocate General (JAG).
+Rep. Fredette also serves the state and the country as a Lieutenant Colonel in the Maine Air National Guard where he has served for more than a decade as a Judge Advocate General (JAG).
 Currently an attorney in private practice, he has also taught at Eastern and Southern Maine Community Colleges.

 Prior to being elected to the Maine Legislature in 2010, Rep. Fredette was nominated to the Human Rights Commission by Gov. Baldacci and approved by the Maine Senate.
 He is also a member of the Fraternal Brotherhood of Masons and the Knights of Columbus, and is past President/Vice-President of the Board of Directors of the Sebasticook Valley Federal Credit Union.